Anatoly Lukyanov: Political career

 In 1975-77 he worked on drafting the 1977 Soviet Constitution, which replaced the 1936 Soviet Constitution.
 From 1977 till 1983 he was Chief of the Secretariat of the Supreme Soviet of the Soviet Union.
 He was also a leading member of the powerful Central Auditing Commission.
 Lukyanov was a secretary of the CPSU Central Committee from January 1987 and a candidate member of the Politburo from September 1988.

-Lukyanov was elected vice-chairman of the Supreme Soviet of the Soviet Union in March 1989, and chairman the following year.
+Lukyanov was elected vice-chairman of the Presidium Supreme Soviet of the Soviet Union in March 1989, and chairman of the Presidium the following year.
 In 1991, Boris Yeltsin and Ivan Silayev accused him of being the leading force behind the Soviet coup attempt of 1991.
 Lukyanov was arrested on 29 August 1991, and held for fifteen months on charges of conspiracy.
 On September 4, he was relieved of his post as speaker of the union parliament.
 Throughout the investigation, Lukyanov denied complicity.

 Lukyanov was the Chairman of the Central Advisory Council of the Communist Party of the Russian Federation, and the senior adviser to party leader Gennady Zyuganov, since co-founding the party in 1993.

 Lukyanov was elected as a deputy to the first three State Dumas of the Russian Federation (1993, 1995 and 1999).
 His last political position was as Chairman of the Duma Committee on Constitutional Law.
 He did not participate in the elections of 2003 and instead became a board member of the company OEG Petroservis.